Brentford Lock West

 - Value: £50m

 We have designed new housing as part of a large regeneration project on a brownfield site on the Grand Union Canal in west London.
-The scheme comprises 157 homes that take inspiration from their context and the warehouses that previously occupied the site.
+The scheme comprises 157 homes over 2 plots, Block E and Block F (Keelson Gardens), that take inspiration from their context and the warehouses that previously occupied the site.

 Six pavilion buildings have distinct saw-tooth roofs that make reference to the neighbouring wharf architecture.
 The townhouses with their garden walls and porches reference the nearby conservation area.